 We fully concur with the belief that the scope of whistleblowing should be wide and that whistleblowers should be able to remain anonymous.
 In fact, in our recent customer study, we draw almost identical conclusions when summarising what in our view are the key factors for an efficient whistleblowing system.

 1) Anonymous reporting is possible and explained to the potential whistleblower in detail.
 Data security and data privacy is the number one issue.

 2) The purpose of whistleblowing, to ensure that the ethical principles in the Code of Conduct are respected, is communicated by the board and management.

 3) A well thought-through investigation process is put in place, and communicated.

 For the full report, please follow this link

-For more information on whistleblowing, please contact Jan Stappers, Legal Counsel at WhistleB [email protected]
+For more information on whistleblowing in Australia, please contact Jan Stappers, Legal Counsel at WhistleB [email protected]